jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/VPN-Mirror-Gateway.md

 ### **Application Scenario**

-The VPN communication service is based on IPSEC protocol, supports site to site mode, connects enterprise IDC and JD Cloud VPC.
+The VPN communication service is based on IPSEC protocol, supports site to site mode, connects enterprise IDC and JD Cloud & AI VPC.
 The following is a typical application scenario:

-Demand: Some resources are deployed in the enterprise IDC, and resources such as application services are deployed in the JD Cloud VPC, and data communication is performed through the VPN tunnel to implement hybrid cloud deployment.
+Demand: Some resources are deployed in the enterprise IDC, and resources such as application services are deployed in the JD Cloud & AI VPC, and data communication is performed through the VPN tunnel to implement hybrid cloud deployment.

 ![](/image/Networking/Virtual-Private-Cloud/Getting-Started/VPN-Mirror-Gateway/step1.jpg)